kognifai/Galore/Galore-Documentation/readme.md

+# Galore
 Welcome to Galore Documentation!

 Galore and its components are described in this section.
-You can read about each one of the Galore components that knowledge can help you to develop your own applications on Galore.

 See Also